Ivanka Trump, The White House’s Best Distraction Strategy

-Wearing a cream suit and her ever-present stilettos, blonde hair perfectly coiffed, and sporting a TV-presenter smile, Ivanka Trump unveiled the new U.S. embassy in Jerusalem earlier this month — a controversial move that breaks with decades of U.S. policy.
+Wearing a cream suit and her ever-present stilettos, blonde hair perfectly coiffed, and sporting a TV-presenter smile, Ivanka Trump unveiled the new US embassy in Jerusalem on Monday — a controversial move that breaks with decades of US policy.

-While Ivanka & Co. were posing for photos, just 60 miles away Israeli soldiers shot and killed at least 52 Palestinian protestors and wounded over 2,400 at the border fence with Gaza, according to Palestinian officials.
+While Ivanka & Co. were posing for photos, just 60 miles away Israeli soldiers shot and killed 58 Palestinian protestors and wounded over 2,400 at the border fence with Gaza, according to Palestinian officials.
 People ran for cover from tear gas and children and the elderly suffered serious injuries.

 Ivanka Trump's doublespeak is glaringly on display here, as it has been throughout her work with her father's administration.
 Over and over again, she demonstrates impeccable timing by posting pretty photos while the White House fields PR nightmares, national scandals, and humanitarian crises.